ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 Model Match is used to prevent accidentally selecting the wrong model in the handset and flying with an unexpected handset or ELRS configuration.
 Setting this to `On` while a receiver is connected will make that receiver only connect with the current Receiver ID.
 Setting it to `Off` will allow a connection with any bound receiver (including those using a Bind Phrase).
 Both sides of the connection must agree on their Model Match setting.
 For a detailed explanation of how this restricts connections see [Model Match](../../software/model-config-match.md).

 :new: Following the `On` or `Off` setting will be the current Model ID to help determining what Model ID should be/will be set on the Receiver.
-This will further help determine the cause of the Model Mismatch.
+This will further help determine the cause of a Model Mismatch.

 ### TX Power